On this page

 The hyperventilation questionnaire most often used by the NHS is the ‘Nijmegen Questionnaire’, which asks you how often you have had 16 different symptoms such as faster or deeper breathing, dizzy spells, blurred vision and palpitations, and gives you points for each one.

 If your asthma specialist suspects you may be breathing too fast they may do this test.
-“Hyperventilating can sometimes make the symptoms of asthma worse,” says Asthma UK’s in-house GP Dr Andy Whittamore.
+“Hyperventilating can sometimes make the symptoms of asthma worse,” says Dr Andy.
 “This is why it’s important to spot and treat this problem to help control your asthma symptoms.”

 These tests involve filling out questionnaires to find out what symptoms you’re experiencing and the different ways asthma may be affecting your life.